 - Geotargeting cookies

 This type of cookie remembers preferences for tools found on the Website, so you don’t have to re-set them each time you visit.

-Every time someone visits the Website software provided by another organisation generates an anonymous analytics cookie.
+Every time someone visits the Website, software provided by a third party generates an anonymous analytics cookie.

 These cookies can tell the Company whether or not you have visited the Website before.